dev-dull/PyTerraBackTyl/README.md

   - Do NOT set this value to a temporary director (such as /tmp)
 - `PYSHELVE_DB_FILE_NAME: '_terraform_state'`
   - The file name to use for Python 'shelve' oblects.
-  - _Note:_ The name of the environment will be prepended to this file name (e.g. if 'QA' is set as the environment name, the file 'qa_terraform_state' will be created).
+  - _Note:_ The name of the environment will be prepended to this file name (e.g. if 'QA' is set as the environment name, the file 'QA_terraform_state' will be created).

 ##### Option 2: Setup and Configure the GitBackend module:
 - Create SSH keypair: